 An example is if the structure is in a High-risk flood area (NFIP calls this the Special Hazard Flood Area (SHFA) these are the shaded areas on a flood map.
 They can be all kinds of unique letters but the most common are A, AE, V or VE Flood maps.

-Other very important factors is that Lenders will require flood Insurance for structures that are in a High hazard Flood Insurance rate map.
+Another very important factors are that Lenders will require flood Insurance for structures that are in a High hazard Flood Insurance rate map.

 This is a major issue when it comes to the buying and selling of units, per Federal law all lenders that are getting a government-backed loan (FDIC) and there are very few lenders that don’t have the federal coverage, will need to require flood the borrower to purchase flood insurance policy.

 Next factor to consider is what are the appropriate limits of coverage you need for flood insurance and what is covered and what isn’t on this RCBAP or Condo Master flood insurance.